Rokyyz/Reddit_replica/README.md

 - **Algorithm Design:** The algorithm for liking a post involves querying the database, checking for existing likes, adding a new like if not exists, and generating appropriate responses, all of which are well-defined steps executed to accomplish the task.

 ## Unlike post System (SC3)

+If a user likes a photo accidentaly or after the review of the post, doesn't agree with the message there or the post in general, they should be able to express this by a dislike button which, if pressed would not only remove an already existing like press, but actually account as a -1 value, that could pottentionally remove someone elses like, thus giving a more accurate statistic and the devide for who likes and who doens't like the post for the creator of it.

 1. **Route Definition:**
    ```python